Skip to Content

 Stakeholders in discussion at a workshop for Hanifaru Bay MPA in the Maldives.
 Photo by OCPP

 The results for each assessment have been summarised in a final report entitled Report of Protected Area Management Effectiveness Evaluations for three sites in the Maldives.
 The report also provides a detailed step by step guide on the methodology used and recommendations to improve management effectiveness both for the individual sites assessed and for MPAs across the Maldives.
+It was launched during a workshop on MPA management in January 2023.
 Additional publications linked to this area of work can be found in the Resources section including a stakeholder survey report and leaflets summarising the findings for each marine site.

 MPA Management Framework (including MPA Management Plans and Research & Monitoring Plans)

-To support a coherently managed network of MPAs and OECMs across Maldives the OCPP is working with the Government of Maldives to make recommendations around the development of a national Marine Protected Area Management Framework.
+To support a coherently managed network of MPAs and OECMs across Maldives the OCPP has worked with the Government of Maldives to develop a national MPA Management Framework.

 A room of stakeholders sitting at round tables watching a presentation for a workshop.